ziutek/kasia.go/README.md

 If variable F is a function or a reference to a function, `$F(a, b)` calls the function with arguments a, b and returns its first return value.

-If the data context is a function, for example:
+If the context is a function, for example:

     func ctx(i int) int {
         i++